AndreaCerioliUNIPR/Benford-Savvy-Tests/ReadMe_Fortran.txt

 The Fortran program makes use of some IMSL functions and routines.
-A compatible version (i.e., a version without IMSL routines) can be run from Matlab using a wrapper to the source file compiled using the mex function.
+A compatible version (i.e., a version without IMSL routines) can be run from Matlab using a wrapper to the source file compiled using the mex function.